 In 2011, CalBike brought together bicycle advocacy leaders from across the state in a conference room in Sacramento for an unprecedented collaboration to create a five-point strategic plan.
-That plan, which focused our advocacy work over the past five years, has been completed.
-We did what we set out to do, and it’s time to regroup and focus our advocacy in the next five years.
-Please help us determine our new strategies to by filling out this survey.
+Focused on that strategy, we did what we set out to do, and it’s time to regroup and plan our strategy in the next five years.
+Please help us by filling out this survey.
+The survey closes on June 18.
 Your input is crucial.
 Here’s what we accomplished from 2011 to the present:

 Key Accomplishments in CalBike’s Five Priority Areas